Tjstretchalot/SharpMath2/README.md

 It is very common to need to check polygons against unrotated rectangles in square-grid systems.
-In this case there are functions in Shape2 that provide these comparisons that is slightly faster than complete polygon to polygon collision that you would get from `cs ShapeUtils.CreateRectangle` rather than `cs new Rect`
+In this case there are functions in Shape2 that provide these comparisons that is slightly faster than complete polygon to polygon collision that you would get from `ShapeUtils.CreateRectangle` rather than `new Rect(minx, miny, maxx, maxy)`

 ```cs
 var triangle = ShapeUtils.CreateCircle(1, segments=3);